jieqian2/Numerical-Methods-in-Finance/Pricing Callable Contingent Coupon Barrier Notes.md

 I compared the simple regression and 4th order regression and different simulation.

 Of course the senario with the 4th order regression and more simulation times is better.
-Usually, using 4th order regression is more effective, and have less variance.
+Usually, using 4th order regression is more precise and have less variance.

 ```cpp
     cout<<"---Pricing by Longstaff&Schwartz---"<<endl;